The Bankrate promise

 Great cash back rates

 Who doesn’t love a good welcome bonus?
-The Freedom Unlimited comes with a bonus worth up $300 – Earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year), which I knew I could do just by using the card to pay for my regular monthly spending.
+The Freedom Unlimited comes with a bonus worth $200 after spending $500 on purchases within three months of account opening, which I knew I could do just by using the card to pay for my regular monthly spending.

 Other cards I considered